 Proverbs 23:1-8 When you sit down to eat with a ruler, consider carefully what is before you; and put a knife to your throat if you are a man given to appetite.
 Do not desire his delicacies, for they are deceptive food.
 Do not overwork to be rich; because of your own understanding, cease!
 Will you set your eyes on that which is not?
 For riches certainly make themselves wings; they fly away like an eagle toward heaven.
 Do not eat the bread of a miser, nor desire his delicacies; for as he thinks in his heart, so is he.
 "Eat and drink!" he says to you, but his heart is not with you.
 The morsel you have eaten, you will vomit up, and waste your pleasant words.

 These seemingly disconnected proverbs actually have a common thread.
 Their intent is to warn us to be careful about what we take into our hearts and minds because they will shape what we do with our lives and therefore determine what we become.

-The series of proverbs, on the surface, concerns being wary of exploitive personalities in general and, especially, exploitive personalities who are sitting in positions of influence and power.
+On the surface, the series of proverbs concerns being wary of exploitive personalities in general and, especially, exploitive personalities who are sitting in positions of influence and power.
 Verses 1-3 warn against getting too close to the ruler because he most likely has ulterior motives and he is thinking of using you to further himself.